Derek-TH-Wang/quadruped_ctrl/README.md

 # quadruped_robot

 ### MIT mini cheetah simulation in pybullet
-MIT mini cheetah use qt simulation env, we extract the algorithm and do the simulation use ros and pybullet env.
-This is easy to deploy the system into different custom robot or plantform, and also easy to learn the algorithm.
+MIT mini cheetah use customized simulator and lcm framework, which is not a popular way to do the robot development.
+Now, we extract the algorithm and do the simulation using ros and pybullet.
+This can be simple to deploy the system into different custom robot or plantform, and easy to learn the algorithm.

 <img src="https://github.com/Derek-TH-Wang/quadruped_ctrl/blob/master/quadruped_balance.gif" alt="show" />